All Episodes

 It's a compromise to everything, folks.

-And we we want consensus here.
+We want consensus here.

-Whiskey scented strips or gin scented strips.
+Whiskey-scented strips or gin-scented strips.

-You can't use vodka, it doesn't smell.
+You can't use vodka.

-And I guarantee you there will be no complaints.
+And I guarantee you, there will be no complaints.

-It's a picture of Bill Clinton in Vietnam walking a red carpet with a the Vietnamese military official in full dress uniform.
+It's a picture of Bill Clinton in Vietnam walking a red carpet with a Vietnamese military official in full dress uniform.

 And here's the caption.